Julien-Sklarik/Intraday-Liquidity-and-Price-Impact-Analytics/README.md

 2. FX outputs land in figures/fx
    one second and one minute midquote and transaction series png
    csv files for variance, auto correlation, and triangular gap summary

-## Notes

-I wrote this as my own project and kept it self contained.
-All figures and tables regenerate from scripts.
-No classroom templates and no course language appear in the repo.
-If you want me to connect it to your internal data schema I can adapt the loaders quickly.